georgio-sd/aws-articles/EKS-Nodelocal-dnscache.md

 ```

 #### <br>NodeLocal DNSCache is installed, now let's check it.
-Check if NodeLocal DNSCache pods are running:
+Check if the NodeLocal DNSCache pods are running:
 ```
 kubectl get pods -n kube-system | grep node-local-dns
 ```